Izenda7Series/docs/known_issues.rst

      - Due to loading race conditions some reports are displayed with no results until the user clicks update results after initial load of report
    * - Defect
      - 13170
-     - In Calculated Field the preview eesult field is displayed incorrectly after user selects a different data type
+     - In Calculated Field the preview result field is displayed incorrectly after user selects a different data type
    * - Defect
      - 13247
      - When creating a form the drag and drop for fields will not work once an item is deleted unless the cursor is placed in the form report part